 Regina received the 2020 Creative Engagement Grant from LMCC for her new dance BUBBLE.
 She has received the 2005 Outstanding Choreography Award from Fringe NYC and her work has received the support from the Foundation for Contemporary Arts, Puffin Foundation, Greenwall Foundation, Manhattan Community Arts Fund and Meet the Composer; she has received residencies from the Joyce Theater (2007-2008), DTW’s Outer/Space, Abrons Arts Center, QMA, and chashama.
 In 2009, Regina’s piece Delete/ Her was co-presented by Dixon Place and in 2010, Regina received a Mondo Cane Commission from Dixon Place to premier Annette.
 She has also received two commissions from Princeton University Program in Theater and Dance, The Yard and New Jersey City University.
 Regina has self-produced concerts at Context Studios, Merce Cunningham Studio and in association with Joyce SoHo.

 Regina has danced with many companies and individual choreographers, including Donald Byrd/The Group, Ze’Eva Cohen, Bat-Dor Dance Company of Israel, Des Moines Ballet and New York City downtown choreographers.
-Regina received her Bachelor’s Degree from SUNY/Empire State College in 1998, and is currently pursuing her MFA in Dance at Hunter College.
+Regina received her Bachelor’s Degree from SUNY/Empire State College in 1998, and her MFA in Dance at Hunter College in 2022.
 She served on the faculty of New Jersey City University, was a Visiting Artist at Wesleyan University, and a guest artist at Princeton University twice where she created Fragmentado and Kinetic Puzzle.
 She has taught at NYU Common Hour Class, Steps, Peridance, LaGuardia High School for the Performing Arts and Harvard Summer Dance.
 Regina has also taught at Frank Sinatra School of the Arts, Joffrey Ballet School, HAI, CAE, and is a per-diem dance teacher at NYC DOE.